PauliusMacernis/KnowledgeBase/README.md

 ## Linux
  - What is the difference between Unix and Linux?
  - What is \*nix?
+ - What is `man` command for?
+ - Lets say we have all or some `man` pages missing.
+Can we get and load it, how?
  - What is the difference between `>` (redirect) and `|` (pipe) ?

 ## SQL